The-OpenDAO/sos-market/README.md

 The backend is being developed in partnership with [Bepro.network](https://github.com/bepronetwork), through [`bepro-js`](https://github.com/bepronetwork/bepro-js).
 You can have a look on our smart contract [here](https://github.com/bepronetwork/bepro-js/blob/feature/prediction-markets/contracts/PredictionMarket.sol).

-We're currently running in closed Beta on the Kovan testnet.
-You can access it at [https://app.polkamarkets.com](https://app.polkamarkets.com)
+We're currently running in closed Beta on the Rinkeby testnet.
+You can access it at [https://www.sosmarket.io/](https://www.sosmarket.io)

 ## Project Setup